Registration of births

 2. Add the father's details

-If as parents you were not married or in a civil partnership with each other at the time of the child’s birth and the father did not attend with the mother to register the baby, you can re-register the birth in the future.
-You may want to include the father's details and to change the surname of the child.
+If, as parents, you were not married or in a civil partnership with each other at the time of the child’s birth and the father did not attend with the mother to register the baby, you can re-register the birth in the future.
+You may want to include the father's details and change the surname of the child.

-In all these cases the birth will be re-registered.
-You can buy certified copies of the re-registered birth from the Registrar.
+In all these cases, the birth will be re-registered.
+You can buy certified copies of the re-registered birth certificate from the registrar after your appointment.